scaffold-eth/Scaffold-ETH-DeFi-Challenges/README.md

 ### **3.4 Part 2 Code Challenge Steps**

-1. Write overriding functions, if any, to override the `BaseAdaptor.sol` inherited by the `ERC4626Adaptor.sol`.
+1. Write overriding functions for the functions in the following subsections, if any, to override the `BaseAdaptor.sol` inherited by the `ERC4626Adaptor.sol`.
 2. Write overriding functions, if any, in `AuraERC4626Adaptor.sol`.

 #### **3.4.1 ERC4626Adaptor: `identifier()`, `balanceOf()`,`assetOf()`, `isDebt()` Implementation**